agoncal/agoncal-training-javaee6-advanced/before/03-Domain/README.md

 JBoss Forge doesn't know how to generate inheritance or embed embeddable.
 In this module you will refactor the domain model to follow JPA best practices introducing inheritance and embeddeds.

+# Preparation

+## Check

+* The DDLs are different from the first module

 # DOJO - Refactor Book and CD to inherit from Item

 ## Refactor Book and CD to inherit from Item